Chart Color Schemes

 Darling Downs is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census evaluated dwelling structures in Darling Downs, showing 96.5% houses and 3.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 96.8% houses and 3.2% other dwellings.
-Home ownership in Darling Downs was at 31.3%, with mortgaged dwellings at 62.2% and rented ones at 6.6%.
-The median monthly mortgage repayment was $2,172, higher than Perth metro's $1,971.
-Median weekly rent in Darling Downs was $400, compared to Perth metro's $380.
-Nationally, Darling Downs' mortgage repayments exceeded the Australian average of $1,863, while rents were above the national figure of $375.
+Dwelling structure in Darling Downs, as per the latest Census, consisted of 96.5% houses and 3.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Perth metro had 97.8% houses and 2.2% other dwellings.
+Home ownership in Darling Downs was higher at 31.3%, with the rest being mortgaged (62.2%) or rented (6.6%).
+The median monthly mortgage repayment was $2,172, exceeding Perth metro's average of $1,971.
+Median weekly rent was recorded at $400, compared to Perth metro's $380.
+Nationally, Darling Downs' mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing